alirezarezaeikalat/mit-6.0001/readMe.txt

       del(grades['Ana'])      will delete Ana

-      grades.keys()           will return an --iterable-- something like tuples, but order is not gauranteed
+      grades.keys()           will return an --iterable-- something like tuples, but order is not guaranteed

-      grades.values()         will return an --iterable-- but order is not gauranteed
+      grades.values()         will return an --iterable-- but order is not guaranteed

       [ATTENTION]
       dictionary itself is mutable